How to Keep the Commandments of Christ

 “Really?
 I didn’t know that.
 My pastor told me to be in church on Sunday morning if I didn’t want to end up in hell.
 So nah, I’ll leave it.
 But I’ll tell you what, since I’m not going to be obeying that commandment, I’ll just substitute it with the tithe…there we go.
 Look at that!
 Ten!
 Viola!
 I’m going to go sit down and eat!”

 If the apostle James was in line with these people, he’d give them a quick rebuke, “Hey!
 There’s not just ten!
-There is 613!
+There are 613!
 You gotta take all of them or leave all of them!
 You can’t pick and choose–or replace!”
 Here’s what James had to say about cherry-pickers of the Law:

 “For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.”
 (James 2:10)